 In addition to spikes occurring in the spectra at positions corresponding to these frequencies, additional spikes occur at the harmonics of each frequency.
 For example, in FP1, the 8 Hz noise appears at 191.38 cm-1, but it also appears at 382.62 cm-1 and 573.93 cm-1, corresponding to the 16 Hz and 24 Hz harmonics.
 While easily identifiable, the spikes in the spectra are not the same size for each harmonic.
 The conversion between the frequency of the noise in the interferogram and the location in the spectra of the corresponding spike is approximately 23.91375 cm-1 per 1 Hz (though it is affected by the laser mode which was active at the time the data was recorded).

 The final interference pattern does not consist of a spike comb.
-Two sine waves (at least) are present one in FP1 and one in FP3 interferogram data.
+Two sine waves (at least) are present: one in FP1 and one in FP3 interferogram data.
 This interference presents itself as large spikes in the spectra.
 Its frequency changes over time, so the spike moves within the spectra.
 For FP1 it has been seen in the range ~23 – 430 cm-1 range (at least), and for FP3 between 880 and 1020 cm-1 (at least).
 The FP3 sine wave spike is a harmonic of the one in FP1.
 The exact cause of the sine waves is unknown; however, it is known that the frequencies decrease as the CIRS electronics board temperatures increase.

 2.5.2 Mitigation